fauzialz/prospace-fe-test/README.md

 same goes for delete offices data

 to see offices data we could go to detail page by clicking company card, on detail page there's button to back to companies page

+Not much I can explain for this, but that's it
+Thanks